marielle-lopez/e-shop/README.md

 ### High Priority

+- Refactor styling of footer icons
 - Display real-time product quantities, especially when the user adds items to the cart
+- Adjust quantity of product in cart if user adds a product that already exists in the cart
 - Add placeholder images
 - Add loading states
 - Add error handling
-- Sketch a schema for cart items
-- Allow user to add a product with a specified quantity and format to the cart
 - Allow user to favourite products
-- Store cart items in Firestore database
 - Store favourited items in Firestore database

 ### Medium Priority